 M A N T A M O R T A

-Conceptually, it is a specific moment and a thriving place; a fragile imperceptible blanket where several living organisms keep on vigorously developing.
-This process becomes a source of sound, texture and energy, bringing closer to the spectator what lies hidden in the soil and its processes.
-Technically the microphones are inserted in different depth marks, and become connected with worm tunnels. acting like sensors (contact based).
-Thus all the tiniest movements in the dry leafs, soil, bacteria and earth worms becomes the source of an ongoing sound output.
+Conceptually, this is an important moment between life and death, a thriving and fragile blanket where several living organisms keep on vigorously developing.
+Here, the process of organic decay becomes a source of sound, texture and energy, bringing closer to the spectator what lies hidden in the soil and its processes.

 Filter IV by Zona Dynamic